jku-vds-lab/kokiri/README.md

 ![screenshot](media/screenshot.full.png?raw=true "Screenshot")

 Learn more about Kokiri by reading the [paper](https://jku-vds-lab.at/publications/2022_kokiri/).
-For a quick overview of Coral, see our preview video:
+For a quick overview of Kokiri, see our preview video:

 [<img src="https://img.youtube.com/vi/vSd3a9J63wQ/maxresdefault.jpg" width=50% height=50%>](https://www.youtube.com/watch?v=vSd3a9J63wQ)